 Choosing inpatient rehab

-Before checking in at the facility for inpatient rehab, plans for the changes in living arrangements at home must be made and the employer must be informed.
+Before choosing inpatient rehab, plans for the changes in living arrangements at home must be made and the employer must be informed.
 Important affairs must be settled first so that upon admission, the patient is able to focus on the recovery programme wholeheartedly.

 Most inpatient rehab programmes last from 30 to 90 days.